 In 2019, CRS's $154 million portfolio of 17 malaria projects reached 86 million people in 12 countries.
 Our programs focus on the people most vulnerable to malaria-related morbidity and mortality – children under 5 and pregnant women.
 We address the illness at household, community and facility levels.
 And we emphasize prevention, community and facility case management, procurement and supply chain management, along with advocacy at national, regional and international levels.

-CRS promotes the use of long-lasting insecticide-treated bed nets (LLINs) through both routine and mass distributions, indoor residual spraying, intermittent preventive therapy for pregnant women (IPTp) and seasonal malaria chemoprevention (SMC) in the Sahel region.
+CRS promotes the use of insecticide-treated nets (ITNs) through both routine and mass distributions, indoor residual spraying, intermittent preventive therapy for pregnant women (IPTp) and seasonal malaria chemoprevention (SMC) in the Sahel region.

-- To date, CRS has distributed more than 45 million insecticide-treated bed nets in The Gambia, Ghana, Guinea, Madagascar, Niger, Nigeria and Senegal as part of nation-wide and universal mass distribution campaigns, and routine distributions.
+To date, CRS has distributed more than 113 million ITNs in The Gambia, Ghana, Guinea, Madagascar, Niger, Nigeria and Senegal as part of nation-wide and universal mass distribution campaigns, and routine distributions.
 From 2017 to 2019, CRS supported the distribution of over 50 million ITNs in Nigeria alone.

-CRS also has extensive experience conducting social behavior change communication at the household and community levels through a variety of channels such as participatory community programs, face-to-face discussions, working with influential and religious leaders, community festivals, local radio and television programs.
+CRS also has extensive experience conducting social behavior change strategies at the household and community levels through a variety of channels such as participatory community programs, face-to-face discussions, working with influential and religious leaders, community festivals, local radio and television programs.

 Testing, Diagnosis and treatment

 At the local level, CRS has a strong understanding of the challenges that malaria programs need to address, including working with hard-to-reach demographics such as young mothers as well as community members with limited education and other marginalized groups.
-CRS provides training and support to community health workers to test, diagnose, treat, and track malaria cases, otherwise helping to improve prompt access to appropriate treatment, particularly for populations in remote or difficult-to-access areas.
-CRS also works closely with in-country partners and regulatory agencies to procure and distribute medicines, laboratory supplies and equipment.
+CRS provides training and support to community health workers to test, diagnose, treat, and track malaria cases, helping to improve prompt access to appropriate treatment, particularly in remote or difficult-to-access areas.

-- In Sierra Leone, CRS conducted training for Ministry of Health staff who in turn trained community health workers to diagnose malaria in children under age five, provide treatment for uncomplicated cases and refer complicated cases to the nearest health facility.
+In Guinea, CRS conducted training for Ministry of Health staff who in turn trained 3,357 community health workers to diagnose malaria in children under age five, provide treatment for uncomplicated cases and refer complicated cases to the nearest health facility.
 CRS led similar programming in Benin, DRC, Niger, Nigeria, Senegal and Sierra Leone.